 It affects just 1 in 100,000 individuals.

-The most common mutation is found on the IL-2 receptor gene.
+The most common mutation is on the IL-2 receptor gene.

-Typically, newborns will suffer intracellular pathogenic infections, as humoral immunity is received by IgG and IgA in breast milk.
+Typically, newborns will suffer intracellular pathogenic infections because humoral immunity comes from IgG and IgA in breast milk.
 Newborns suffer from opportunistic infections, and without treatment the disease is fatal.

 SCID is a life-threatening syndrome.
 Patients present before three months of age with recurrent infections.
 Common features are:

 - Failure to thrive due to repeated infections and malnutrition.